Aantrreksh/sql-query/sqlref/sql_reference.md

 |3     |13    |null  |null  |
 |4     |14    |4     |14    |
 |5     |14    |null  |null  |
-{: caption="Table 19.
-Query result for example: left outer join query." caption-side="bottom"}
+{: caption="Query result for example: left outer join query." caption-side="bottom"}

 A `RIGHT OUTER` or `RIGHT` join includes the rows from the right table that were missing from the inner join.